Northern Kenya Improved Grasslands ProjectHB

-This project is expected to make an impact in the areas of environmental conservation, community, and biodiversity, and will be validated to Community & Biodiversity CCB Standards.
+This project is expected to make an impact in the areas of environmental conservation, community, and biodiversity, and will be validated to Climate, Community & Biodiversity (CCB) Standards.
 Activities would restore perennial grass cover and increase soil organic carbon which would result in increased infiltration and retention of limited precipitation.
 Healthier grasslands produce improved livestock grazing that will lower the likelihood of catastrophic livestock loss during drought, promote sustained meat and milk production, and raise heavier livestock that are saleable.

 Grazing plans should also lead to a stronger community connection to land and reduced conflicts over grazing.
 Planned rotational grazing practices will largely remove livestock from continuous grazing in areas near settlements, thereby reducing grazing pressure on forage in these areas.
 Women and male children are typically responsible for husbanding small livestock (sheep and goats) to provide milk and meat for families.
 Longer-lasting green forage would drive more sustainable production practices, less time required for herding animals long distance, and more time for children to attend school.

 Studies clearly show that shifts from continuous open to planned rotational grazing can improve biodiversity of multiple taxonomic groups.
 The ecological vegetation and soil changes from the implementation of the project will enhance the region’s role as a High Conservation Area for key endangered species such as the Grevy’s zebra, African elephant, and the critically endangered black rhinoceros, as well as other endemic bird and ungulate species in the project area’s biogeographical position.
 (The project region is home to the eastern black rhino which currently numbers only 740 individuals and is the rarest of the remaining three black rhino subspecies.)